ethereum/execution-apis/src/engine/prague.md

   1. `executionPayload`: [`ExecutionPayloadV3`](./cancun.md#executionpayloadv3).
   2. `expectedBlobVersionedHashes`: `Array of DATA`, 32 Bytes - Array of expected blob versioned hashes to validate.
   3. `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.
   4. `executionRequests`: `Array of DATA` - List of execution layer triggered requests.
-Each list element is the corresponding request type's `requests` as defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
+Each list element is a `requests` byte array as defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
+The first byte of each element is the `request_type` and the remaining bytes are the `request_data`.
 Elements of the list **MUST** be ordered by `request_type` in ascending order.
 Elements with empty `request_data` are excluded from the list.

 #### Response